MathaiMarvin/wk-1-code-challenge/README.md

 - For the first challenge open live server through html and input value of grade via the prompt pop up.
-- To run the second challenge input the arguments in the called function
+- To run the second challenge input the arguments in the called function and then proceed to the terminal and run the command:

+        node index.js

-- To run the third challenge input the arguments in the called function
+- To run the third challenge input the arguments in the called function and then proceed to the terminal and run the command:

+        node index.js

 ### Requirements
+Text Editor

-Text Editor e.g Visual Studio Code
+- Visual Studio Code

 # Author
 Marvin Mathai